LEAST LAXITY FIRST (LLF) SCHEDULING ALGORITHM

 Least Laxity First (LLF) is a job level dynamic priority scheduling algorithm.
 It means that every instant is a scheduling event because laxity of each task changes on every instant of time.
 A task which has least laxity at an instant, it will have higher priority than others at this instant.

-Introduction to Least Laxity first (LLF) scheduling Algorithm
+Least Laxity first LLF scheduling Algorithm

 More formally, priority of a task is inversely proportional to its run time laxity.
 As the laxity of a task is defined as its urgency to execute.
-Mathematically it is described asLeast Laxity first LLF scheduling Algorithm
+Mathematically it is described as

 Here di is the deadline of a task, Ci is the worst-case execution time(WCET) and Li is laxity of a task.
 It means laxity is the time remaining after completing the WCET before the deadline arrives.
-For finding the laxity of a task in run time current instant of time also included in the above formula.Least Laxity first LLF EQUATION
+For finding the laxity of a task in run time current instant of time also included in the above formula.

 Here is the current instant of time and is the remaining WCET of the task.
 By using the above equation laxity of each task is calculated at every instant of time, then the priority is assigned.
 One important thing to note is that laxity of a running task does not changes it remains same whereas the laxity all other tasks is decreased by one after every one-time unit.

-Example of Least Laxity first scheduling Algorithm
+Example of Least Laxity First Scheduling Algorithm

 An example of LLF is given below for a task set.